eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/t-support-and-maintenance-by-the-wallet-provider.md

 [Section 6.2.3](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#623-wallet-provider-suspension-or-cancellation) of the main document discusses what happens on Wallet Unit level if a Wallet Provider is cancelled or suspended.
 Informing duty by the Wallet Provider of such event for the Wallet Users is defined in Annex 2/[Topic 38](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2338-topic-38---wallet-unit-revocation) part B part of the ARF.

 [Section 6.5](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#65-trust-throughout-a-wallet-unit-lifecycle) of the main document discusses Wallet Unit lifecycle related trust.
-Once a Wallet User has a Wallet Unit in Operational or Valid state, the Wallet Unit is managed by the User and **the Wallet Provider, and this management includes at least revoking the Wallet Unit when necessary**
+Once a Wallet User has a Wallet Unit in Operational or Valid state, the Wallet Unit is managed by the User and the Wallet Provider, and this management includes at least revoking the Wallet Unit when necessary.

 The ARF sub-section [6.5.4](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/architecture-and-reference-framework-main.md#654-wallet-unit-management) covers the details (**bold text** effect added by the editor):